Vanilla Honey Buttercream Frosting is so versatile for cakes, cupcakes and more!

 How many cupcakes will this recipe (1.5 cups) frost?
 And I noticed your strawberry icing requires arrowroot powder.
 Do you recommend putting some in this too?

 The estimated amount for frosting cupcakes is about 1 cup for 12 cupcakes.
-It takes about 2 1/2 to 4 cups of frosting to generously frost a 2 layer 9″ cake.
+It takes about 2 1/2 to 4 cups of frosting to generously frost a 2 layer 9" cake.
 I hope that helps.
-I never have in this recipe, but I’m sure you could.
 When using powdered sugar, most have cornstarch or tapioca flour in them, so the arrowroot acts in the same way as the others would in powdered sugar.
+I have updated the recipe including some arrowroot.

 Just made this, but it didn’t get as stiff as it looks like yours’ did (from the picture of it in the bowl).
 Any suggestions?